signalfx/integrations/collectd-docker/README.md

 #![](https://github.com/signalfx/integrations/blob/master/collectd-docker/img/integrations_docker.png) Docker Plugin

-_This is a directory consolidate all the metadata associated with the Docker collectd plugin.
+_This is a directory that consolidates all the metadata associated with the Docker collectd plugin.
 The relevant code for the plugin can be found [here](https://github.com/signalfx/docker-collectd-plugin)_

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)